tensorflow/models/research/delf/delf/python/training/README.md

   --logdir=gldv2_training/
 ```

+*NOTE: The `--use_autoencoder` parameter is set by default to `True`, therefore
+the model will be by default trained with the autoencoder.*

 ### Training with Local and Global Features

 It is also possible to train the model with an improved global features head as